initOS/dob/docs/debugger/vscode.md

 }
 ```

-In order to start and stop the container by hitting F5, a `tasks.json` file
+In order to start and stop the container by hitting F5 the following `.vscode/tasks.json`
-needs to be created in a `.vscode` folder in your workspace.
+file has to be created inside of the workspace:
-Copy these configurations to `tasks.json` file.

 ```
 {